 Raw Kale Salad “Recipe”

-Really, this is more of a method than a recipe.
+Really, this is more of a method than a recipe for raw kale salad.
+Feel free to experiment with quantities and add-ins.

-- Chop the kale after you give it a good rinse.
-If it’s aphid season, really check for those little buggers in any leaf curls of the kale.
+Chop the kale after you give it a good rinse.
+If it's aphid season, really check for those little buggers in any leaf curls of the kale.
 Unless you want extra protein.
 Ew.
+I even check store bought kale.

-- In a non-reactive bowl, mix the chopped kale and some fresh lemon juice.
-Sprinkle the juice, don’t give the kale a bath in it.
+In a non-reactive bowl, mix the chopped kale and the fresh lemon juice.
+Sprinkle the juice, don't give the kale a bath in it.

-- Afterwards add anything you’d like.
+Afterwards add anything you'd like.
 Try roasted or raw peppers, feta (traditionally a raw milk cheese), any kind of raw nut.
 You could also add a tangy fruit like pomegranate, mango or mandarin oranges.
+Serve immediately.

 My Favorite Kale Salad Add-In